garylirocks/quickrefs/docker.markdown

     * special bridge network that allows overlay networks access to an individual Docker daemon's physical network;
     * every contianer run within a service is connected to the local Docker daemon's host network;
-    * automatically created when initing a joining a swarm;
+    * automatically created when initing or joining a swarm;

 ### Port Publishing Mode